 Schedule a Free Consultation

 Blood Alcohol Content (BAC) is the percentage of alcohol that can be found in a person’s bloodstream.
-It factors strongly in cases involving drunk or impaired driving and can be measured through a chemical test.
-A person’s BAC can be measured 30-70 minutes after a person has consumed alcohol.
+It factors strongly in cases involving drunk or impaired driving and can be measured through breath, blood, or urine tests.
+BAC typically begins to rise within 30–90 minutes after alcohol consumption.
+Being aware of what BAC is and how it works is important in making sure that you are adhering to New Jersey’s laws regarding drunk driving.

-Being aware of what BAC is and how it works is instrumental in making sure that you are adhering to New Jersey’s laws regarding drunk driving.
-If you are stopped by a police officer and found to be driving with a BAC of at or above .08%, you will be charged with a DUI.
-While a New Jersey DUI may not go on your criminal record, you still may face jail time, license loss, ignition interlock requirements, and expensive fees if convicted.
+If you are stopped by a police officer and found to be driving with a BAC at or above .08%, you will be charged with a DUI.
+While a New Jersey DUI may not go on your criminal record, you may still face jail time, license suspension, ignition interlock requirements, and expensive fees if convicted.
 At The Kugel Law Firm, top-rated New Jersey DUI attorney Rachel Kugel can advocate for your rights and provide you with defense services to secure the best possible outcome for your case.

 Contact us today at (973) 854-0098 to learn more about how we can help you.